-You can choose to list your bike privately, head direct to a local dealer or use an online marketplace, like Swann MotoMarket, where we’ll take your listing out to our Australia-wide network of dealers, collate the bids and send you the best guaranteed offer after just four days (simple eh?).
-But however you choose to sell your bike, always be honest with your descriptions and upload a series of photographs that show your bike from every angle, so buyers know exactly what they’re getting.
+You can choose to list your bike privately, head direct to a local dealer or use an online marketplace, such as BikeSales whcih can make your selling experience much easier.
+But whether you choose to sell your bike online or otherwise, always be honest with your descriptions and upload a series of photographs that show your bike from every angle, so buyers know exactly what they’re getting.

 While selling your bike might feel like a wrench at the time, remember – the feeling usually starts to pass as soon as you start browsing for a new set of wheels.
 So, get on the lookout and when you’re ready to get on the road, we can help you out with a bike insurance quote – quick smart.